awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 sudo yum install -y squid
 ```

- After you install Squid, you edit its `squid.conf` file\.
-Instructions for editing this file are included later in this topic\.
+ After you install Squid, edit its `squid.conf` file using the instructions later in this topic\.

-### Configure Squid for HTTPS Traffic<a name="use-proxy-server-squid-configure-https"></a>
+### Configure Squid for HTTPS traffic<a name="use-proxy-server-squid-configure-https"></a>

  For HTTPS, the HTTP traffic is encapsulated in a Transport Layer Security \(TLS\) connection\.
-Squid uses a feature called [SslPeekAndSplice](https://wiki.squid-cache.org/Features/SslPeekAndSplice) to retrieve the Server Name Indication \(SNI\) from the TSL initiation that contains the requested internet host\.
+Squid uses a feature called [SslPeekAndSplice](https://wiki.squid-cache.org/Features/SslPeekAndSplice) to retrieve the Server Name Indication \(SNI\) from the TLS initiation that contains the requested internet host\.
 This is required so Squid does not need to unencrypt HTTPS traffic\.
 To enable SslPeekAndSplice, Squid requires a certificate\.
 Create this certificate using OpenSSL:

 ```
 sudo mkdir /etc/squid/ssl